 - Recreation.gov – For finding and booking campgrounds in national parks, national forests, etc.

 - Freecampsites.net – A great website to find free campsites.

 CAMPING ESSENTIALS: SLEEP AND SHELTER

 When you go car camping you have a few options too choose from for sleeping.
 You can sleep inside your vehicle, in a tent, a hammock, in a roof-top tent, or even cowboy camp on the ground.
 Because it’s most common to sleep in a tent, I’m going to focus mostly on that for this blog post.
 You can find information specific to sleeping in your vehicle in my Sleeping In Your Car On Road Trips guide.

 CHOOSING THE RIGHT GEAR

 Before investing in car camping gear, I would ask yourself if you have any interest in backpacking in the future.
 The reason being is that car camping doesn’t require super light gear but backpacking definitely does.
 Many people like to own just one type of tent, sleeping bag etc., and therefore choose to invest in lighter gear that can be used for both car camping and backpacking.

 The good news is that if you plan to stick with car camping, you will be able to find much more affordable gear in contrast to lighter weight backpacking options.
 The biggest reason for this is that a lot of technology and research goes into making lightweight, high-quality backpacking gear.
 Removing the need to keep an item lightweight means it’s easier and cheaper to make, which means cheaper for you to buy!
-Also, when you car camp you can often use things from home, such as pillows, utensils, etc, saving you some extra cash.
+Also, when you car camp you can often use things from home, such as pillows, utensils, and other common items which will help save you some extra cash.

 When recommending gear for car camping shelter and sleep, I have provided budget options that are ideal for just car camping, as well as lighter options that could be used for both backpacking and car camping.